 Learning to See With Your Camera

-Thomas Levine has been a professional photographer for over 27 years and loves to share his knowledge of photography.
+Thomas Levine has been a professional photographer for over 27 years during the past 4 years has traveled SE Asia and is till exploring and taking more photos.
 Join Thomas’s To Follow my travels in Asia – FaceBook: Travels Posts or Photography Posts.
 LinkedIn

 Street Photography – © Thomas Levine Photography All Rights Reserved

 Everyone loves to see what it’s like in other parts of the world.
-With the advent of digital and smart cameras, Street Photography has become very popular.
-It can tell a story to your viewers.
-I define Street Photography as anything on the street or next to it.
+With the advent of digital and smart cameras, Street Photography has become very popular for any traveler who is looking to tell a story with their camera to share on social media, and/or for their own memories.